kg-shambhu/BoomBikes/README.md

 - Error terms are normally distributed (not X, Y)
 - Error terms are independent of each other
 - Error terms have constant variance (homoscedasticity)
+#---------------------------
+I also tried to show what would happen when model will get unexpected value in any column (say 2020 in year column or a value equal to 4 in weathersit)

+I have also referred to few blogs that explain how to read the output of the statsmodel summary.

 ## Attachement:
 - data file